'A Voice For The People'

 Rep. Mike Sparks and Mike's friend, the late Dr. George Smith both speak at the African American Heritage Society of Rutherford County to celebrate black history at Ebenezer Primitive Baptist Church.
 Read Mike's Op-Ed honoring the late Dr. George SmithSee Article:

 Mike talks with Bart Walker, owner of WGNS Radio while attending the Tennessee Radio Hall of Fame.

 Mike shakes hands with Bob Spivey, the late mayor of Smyrna.
-Bob had the vision to Motlow College to Smyrna.
-He encouraged Mike to run for office and one of Tennessee most successful businessmen.
-He encourage Mike to went through office, Sponsored Mike to join Smyrna Rotary Club.
+He encouraged Mike to run for political office and he sponsored Mike to join Smyrna Rotary Club.

 Felicia and I have owned our own business for many years.
 My first business was Hardbodies Fitness Center, which was the first fitness center open to the public in Smyrna when I was 21-years of age.
 I had saved up $10,000 by the age of 20 and approached my WW11 Great Depression Era father about a $10,000 loan.
 After offering him a generous 10% return–he agreed to help me fund my first entrepreneurial endeavor.

 Felicia and I were married at a young age.
 Life today has a myriad of challenges and only by the grace of God have we been able to make our marriage work.
 We are strong Christian believers and attend Parkway Baptist Church in Smyrna where Felicia teaches the toddlers.

 In 2000 we started MidTn AUTOS.com which was the first ‘dot com’ car business in the state.
 Our business was featured nationwide in the Business Journal and on the front cover of Used Car News as selling the first recorded sale of a car online in the 90s which was a red 1992 Jaguar XJS Roadster.